What is a Milk Frother?

 Appendage Units

 The “Appendage-style” auto frothers lack a carafe that plugs directly into the unit.
-In its place, you are expected to provide a frothing pitcher or other container to pour the milk in, and the machine comes with a length of rubber hose.
+In its place, you are expected to provide a frothing pitcher or another container to pour the milk in, and the machine comes with a length of rubber hose.

 One end of the rubber hose is fed into your milk container, while the other is plugged into the espresso machine.
 When a milk-based drink is ordered, milk is sucked through the rubber tubing into the boiler, where it is heated, then dispensed into your waiting cup.